ram89toronto/bakery_sales_cycle/README.md

       - Average,Maximum,Minimum - Products sold on
        "Day- 1","Day-2"...."Day-28"or"Day-30"or"Day-31" in a MONTH

-##  Inputs for this analysis very minimal
+##  Inputs for this analysis bare minimal
         - Product Name
         - Just a Date
         - How many have you sold